microsoft/dcp/doc/IDE-execution.md

 # External execution of programs (a.k.a.
 IDE execution)

 By default, `Executable` objects that are part of DCP workload are run as ordinary operating system processes.
 That means, DCP uses appropriate OS call to start a child process that executes the program specified by `Executable` spec.
-Once For debugging application services this is often not convenient or useful: it is difficult to debug service startup code this way, or restart the process automatically when source code changes.
+For debugging application services this is often not convenient or useful: it is difficult to debug service startup code this way, or restart the process automatically when source code changes.
 This is why DCP supports an alternative method of running `Executable` object, which is called **IDE execution**.

 With IDE execution DCP delegates the task of running the program represented by `Executable` object to an external entity.
 The entity can be an IDE such as Visual Studio or Visual Studio Code, or a CLI tool like `dotnet watch`, but in the rest of this document we will refer to it as **IDE**.